hsuchengmath/Sleep_Analyze/README.md

 ### Required packages
-The code has been tested running under Python 3.6.5, with the following packages installed (along with their dependencies):
+The code has been tested running under Python 3.6.6, with the following packages installed (along with their dependencies):

+- numpy == 1.16.0
+- pandas == 0.23.4
-- tensorflow-gpu == 1.4.0
+- pyprind == 2.11.2
-- numpy == 1.14.5
+- tensorflow == 1.12.0
-- sklearn == 0.19.1
+- scikit-learn == 0.20.2

 ### Running the code
 ```